aroopghoshtarento/lending-app/README.md

 ### `npm run start:dev`

 This will start application in 8000 port.\
-Open [http://localhost:8000/api](http://localhost:8000/api) to view the Swagger file.
+Open [http://localhost:8000/api](http://localhost:8000/api) to access application.

 For Builing docker image